 Introduced with the Steiner MIDI EVI, the special key added the possibility to play chords and intervals.
-This has been implemented in the NuEVI too.
+This has been implemented in the NuEVI and NuRAD too.
+On NuRAD the special key has been divided into two keys to be touched at the same time, to lessen the risk of accidental activation.